umarhassan-mitodl/17.55j-fall-2006/content/pages/syllabus.md

 How to Hand in Papers
 ---------------------

 For stylistic and substantive advice on writing your papers, see the hints attached to this syllabus.
-Guidance for formatting can be found at [Online MIT writing and Communication Centre](http://web.mit.edu/writing/NEW/).
+Guidance for formatting can be found at {{% resource_link "65fac308-bd5c-4fdb-9c5e-05bac50741d0" "Online MIT writing and Communication Centre" %}}.

 Papers that are late will be penalized by one-third of a letter grade for each day late.